gogonzo/runner/README.md

 Using runner
 ------------

 `runner` package provides functions applied on running windows.
 Diagram below illustrates what running windows are - in this case running `k = 4` windows.
-For each of 15 elements of a vector each window contains current 4 elements (exception are first k - 1 elements where window is not complete).
+For each of 15 elements of a vector each window contains current 4 elements.

 ![](man/figures/running_windows_explain.png)